 Please be in touch with Dr. Richard Schaub with any questions: email@example.com

-Instructors: Bonney Gulino Schaub, MS, RN (Huntington NY USA); Richard Schaub, PhD (Huntington NY USA); Yoav Dattilo, PhD (Rome, Italy); Michael Follman, MA (Bethlehem, Pennsylvania USA); Victoria Gulino, MS, LMHC (Huntington NY USA); Barry Simon, MD (Toronto, Canada); Heidi Taylor, PhD, RN (Fort Worth, Texas USA); Mary Beth White, MS, RN (Huntington NY USA).
+Instructors: Bonney Gulino Schaub, MS, RN (Huntington NY USA); Richard Schaub, PhD (Huntington NY USA); Yoav Dattilo, PhD (Rome, Italy); Michael Follman, MA (Bethlehem, Pennsylvania USA); Victoria Gulino, MS, LMHC (Huntington NY USA); Barry Simon, MD (Toronto, Canada); Heidi Taylor, PhD, RN (Canyon, Texas USA); Mary Beth White, MS, RN (Huntington NY USA).